Order of Victory: Construction details

-Against the sky, the letters "СССР" (USSR) appear in gold centered on the top of the medallion, while the word "Победа" (Victory) in white, is displayed on the red banner at the bottom, made with enamel.
+Against the sky, the letters "СССР" (USSR) appear in white enamel centered on the top of the medallion, while the word "Победа" (Victory) in white, is displayed on the red banner at the bottom, also made with enamel.
 The total mass of the order is 78g, which consists of 47g of platinum, 2g of gold, 19g of silver, and 16 carats of diamond.
 The rubies in the Order are artificial, as natural rubies would differ too much in color.
 The medal is estimated to be worth $10 million.

 Instead of being made at a mint, each Order was made in a jeweler's workshop.

 Dwight D. Eisenhower had his star valued by an American jeweler; according to Bernhard, Prince Consort of the Netherlands (who, having been Commander of the Dutch Armed Forces during the war, was interested in receiving such a prestigious award himself but never got it), Eisenhower told him that his stones were "fakes".